wzr1337/rsi.schema/doc/schema.spec.md

-          "<stringAttribute>": { // defines and option attribute "description": "object uri", // description is a mandatory field of any attribute definition "type": "string", // this attribute is of type string "format": "<format>" // the string value of the attribute/property will be in the <format> format (optional) },
+          "<stringAttribute>": { // defines and option attribute "description": "object uri", // description is a mandatory field of any attribute definition "type": "string", // this attribute is of type string "format": "<format>" // the string value of the attribute/property will be in the <format> - predefined or regex - format (optional)
+            "enum": [ // limits the number of valid values (optional) ...
+            ]
+          },
           "<integerAttribute>": { // defines and option attribute "description": "an integer number", // description is a mandatory field of any attribute definition